CRDutan5/winter-2025-technical-interview-practice/lesson01-tdd/README.md

 Imagine you are asked to build a frying pan.
 What kind of requirements would you want to include?
 How would make sure that the pan meets the requirements?

+* Some of the requirements would be to build the frying pan with a material that is good for extremely high temperatures.
+While also not letting that material interfere with the food that will be cooked on it.
+Make sure that it doesnt

 ## Lecture Content (20 minutes)

 ### What is TDD?